-Both parties must personally appear in our office, bring photo ID or a certified birth certificate, and $53.00 cash.
+At the time of the appointment, both parties must personally appear in our office, bring photo ID or a certified birth certificate, and $53.00 cash.
 If either party has been married before, you must present a certified copy of your most recent divorce decree or death certificate for review (this will be returned to you).
-Females are required to submit to a Rubella Immunity Test, and waiver forms are available in our office at the time of application.
-Please expect the application process to take approximately twenty minutes.

 A marriage license is effective immediately and expires in 180 days.

 If you wish to have the Justice of Peace or City Court Judge solemnize the marriage, please contact that office to make arrangements.

 Can I fax or e-file?

 Yes, with the exception of documents to initiate a new case in which fees are required.
 A fax or e-file will be accepted in those situations if payment has been received by our office.
 This office does not accept credit/debit cards for filing fees.

 Hill County was established in 1912, and we have court records dating back to that time.
 For records from this area prior to 1912, contact the Chouteau County Clerk of District Court in Fort Benton at (406) 622.5024.